Earth Molded Concrete Sculpture:

 Bo's 2008 page on "sitting planters".
 Suggested as a way to garden and of special interest to retirees and sustainable lifestyle enhancement.

-Some specific information on my sand casting technique was published in a 2007 book.
-This 2007 book documents some sand casting and ring reinforcement methods.
+This was a two day work job for me, arranged by a book publisher based in a giant warehouse.
+I simply had to drive to the warehouse section, and demonstrate some sand casting, all in less than 20 hours.
+I'm not sure what happened to the castings, which were not especially notable.
+The text author sat at a table, taking notes, while a photographer took some photos.
+Some specific information on my sand casting technique was published in a resulting 2007 book.
+This 2007 book documents some of my sand casting and ring reinforcement methods.
 Many high resolution color photos show multiple steps of forming 5 easy to make pieces-- Easy examples, which call for a reader's personal, imaginative input.
 It is close up views of the process.
 The publisher did not hire me to develop imaginative input.
-Rather what could be rushed together over 2 days, without prior development.
+Rather I was hired to rushed together what ever transpired over those 2 days, without my further participation.
 The rough texture product fits naturalized, somewhat wild, gardening styles, not the highly trimmed, polished-manufactured stylization.
+The text author and editor were employees of the book publisher and warehouse owner.
+I'm grateful for the income and adventure it provided, but this is not a serious book.
+There was no proof reading allowed, so my only recourse is to offer the following notes:

 Page 12 Another point i tried to stress was only partly covered on page 12.
 I attempted to explain that Portland cement manufactures ensure that the bagged Portland cement absorbs atmospheric humidity which considerably reduces cement quality.
 Hence, more cement is needed to compensate for lost purity.
 Note the lumpy nature of the cement (powder) product in the picture on page 12.
 Look closely at the paper bag with plastic lining.
 The picture clearly reveals countless small holes punched in the bag by the manufacture.
-These holes eventually admit humidity and spoil the product.
-I have been told by a chief engineer at a cement fabrication plant that the holes were desirable to prevent caking and he rejected my point that humidity enters through the holes.
+These holes eventually admit humidity and spoil the cement powder product.
+I have been told by a chief engineer at a cement fabrication plant that the holes were desirable to ease filling of bags and to prevent product caking...
+No evidence was given.
+No evidence can be found or proven, is my belief.
+He rejected my point that humidity enters through the holes.
 Look at the lumps in the cement product, which should be powder instead of lumps.

 Click here for a short article on Ferrocement Faux Bois, (a page with some photos of a restoration job i got in the year 2000).